molly/blog/_posts/2022-04-18-anti-crypto-toxicity.md

 - How can we address inequities on a global scale?
 - How can we create self-governing communities around shared interests or goals?

-Outside of this group of people with ideological hopes for crypto, many more people are asking very similar versions of these questions in hopes of changing their own circumstances.
+Outside of this group of people with ideological hopes for crypto and what they see as its potential to create a more equitable society, many more people are asking very similar versions of these questions in hopes of changing their own circumstances.
 How can *I* get access to financial services I need?
 How can *I* improve my own untenable financial situation?
 How can *I* make a fair living from my art?
 How can *I* get access to financial opportunities that I can't access as a result of where I was born or where I currently live?

 I think it is clear to most people who are familiar with my work where I stand on cryptocurrencies and blockchain-based technologies as a potential solution to some or all of these questions.